Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Hochschild complexes as algebras over operads and PROPs

 c) Homological smoothness of $A$ is closely related to the existence of a non-commutative analog of the Chern class of the diagonal $\Delta\subset X\times X$ of a projective scheme $X$.
 This Chern class gives rise to the inverse to the scalar product on $A$.
-This topic will be discussed in the subsequent paper devoted to $\A$-categories. \end{rmk}
+Generalization of this observation plays an important role in the case of $\A$-categories. \end{rmk}